 Plantar Fasciitis is often described as the feeling of a stone bruise underneath the heel and fluctuates between acute sharpness to a constant ache.
 It usually causes pain in the first few steps in the morning and maybe later in the afternoon or evening.

 STAGES OF PLANTAR FASCIITIS

-At Heel Pain Clinics of Adelaide we see mild cases of Plantar Fasciitis to complete ruptures.
+At Heel Pain Clinics of Adelaide we see mild cases of Plantar Fasciitis to complete ruptures in North Adelaide residents.
 The earlier it is treated the easier and faster it will resolve and avoid surgery.
 There is a good chance prescribed exercises and icing may resolve mild plantar fasciitis like in our 5 Step Heel Pain Relief Regime.
 However, many people will ignore the early symptoms in the hope that the tightness and the dull ache in the heel will go away.
 Moderate and severe plantar fasciitis requires an assessment at our clinic.
 If there is a partial or complete rupture in severe cases you may require surgery.